 LATE NIGHT AND TAKEAWAY Let's be honest, when you're walking home from the library or the pub late at night, you're not going to be that fussy about what you end up eating.
-You'll inevitably end up in The Chicken Place (Gibson Street) and 727 (top of Byres Road) at some point this year, but if you have a more discerning taste in chips check out Morello's in Woodlands or Bon Appetit in Finnieston.
+You'll inevitably end up in The Chicken Place (Gibson Street) and 727 (top of Byres Road) at some point this year, but if you have a more discerning taste in chips check out Morello's in Woodlands.
 Yes, takeaways can be convenient and tasty, but you can have too much of a greasy thing.
-You'll absolutely end up getting takeaways semi-regularly, especially when the Scottish weather's taken a turn for the worse and the fridge is bare, but try to balance out the intake by ensuring you're getting your five-a-day elsewhere and try not to make a habit of having too many in a week and make sure that not every one is deep-fried.
+You'll absolutely end up getting takeaways, especially when the Scottish weather's taken a turn for the worse and the fridge is bare, but try to balance out the intake by ensuring you're getting your five-a-day elsewhere and try not to make a habit of having too many in a week and make sure that not every one is deep-fried.
+Managing to find healthy-ish options for fast/ convenient food is easier now than ever with sites such as JustEat or UberEats bringing food to your door.
 DATE NIGHT If you're hosting friends or family and want to show off how cultured and sophisticated Glasgow is, there are plenty of upscale dinner spots to show off just how well we do food here.
 Be warned however, eating as well as this doesn't come cheap, and booking in advance is essential.
 OX & FINCH They pioneered the quality small-plates style of dining in Glasgow.
 Their seasonal menus are ambitious and delicious, it is worth saving up for.
 Be sure to book in advance.
 NUMBER 16 Blink and you'll miss it, this tiny eatery is tucked away at the bottom of Byres Road.
 The menu changes every week according to what ingredients they have available, but whatever is being served will undoubtedly be outstanding quality.

-BEST OF GLASGOW

 STRAVAIGIN

 Scottish food, made posh and pricey.
 Stravaigin is an old favourite on the Glasgow foodie scene, but it's earned its reputation by maintaining a quality and diverse menu.
+It is however about to change owners so fingers-crossed the standards are upheld.

 111 BY MODOU / SIX BY NICO

 A tiny bistro cafe, 111 by Modou is situated in residential Kelvindale between a Spar and a dry cleaners.
 Though its location isn't glamorous, the food definitely is and the tasting menu is excellent.

 Their sister restaurant Six by Nico is down on Dumbarton Road and has a rotation of themed menus filled with creativity for a proper culinary experience.
-Recent themes have included 'Chippie', 'The Alps' and 'Mad Hatter's Tea Party'.
+Previous themes have included 'From Miami to Ibiza', 'Hollywood' and 'Ancient Rome'.
 Be sure to book way in advance for a table here as spaces get snapped up very quickly.

+BEST OF GLASGOW

 Pizza: Paesano Pizza (Great Western Road)

 Curry: Mother India's Cafe (Argyle St.)

 Seafood: Crabshakk (Argyle St.)

 Tapas: Elena's (Old Dumbarton Road)

-Thai: Thai Lemongrass (Renfrew St.)
+Thai: Embargo (Byres Rd.)

 Korean: Kimchi Cult (Chancellor St.)

 Chinese: Lychee Oriental (Mitchell St.)

-Mexican: Mezcal (Hope St.)
+Mexican: Topolabamba (St Vincent St.)

-Burger: El Perro Negro (Argyle St.)
+Burger: Buck's Bar (West Regent St.)

 Japanese: Nippon Kitchen (West George St.)

 Fish & Chips: Merchant Chippie (High St.)

 Scottish: Ubiquitous Chip (Ashton Lane)

+DINING